 SURVEY INSTRUMENT

 The Student 188体育app_188体育在线-平台官网 of Learning (SEL) Survey is the course feedback survey used at UNH.
 It has 7 basic questions (both qualitative and Likert Scaled) that are standard for all courses (see?SEL Survey Instrument).?There is the opportunity for individual instructors to add up to 5 questions of their own to each of their course surveys.?These questions allow instructors to ask about various aspects of their course and/or teaching activities.
 Only instructors will have access to responses of their customized questions (unless they choose to share this data).?As in prior course feedback surveys at UNH, the SEL survey allows each department/college/program to seek approval to create up to 5 additional questions?that will provide feedback for continuous improvement, curricular enhancement, accreditation, and/or departmental needs.
-Instructors, as well as associating department chairs and deans will be able to view aggregate reports of responses to these department/college questions.?Lastly for Discovery and WI courses, there will be 6 questions to assess the general education in aggregate.
+Instructors, as well as associating department chairs and deans will be able to view aggregate reports of responses to these department/college questions.?Lastly for Discovery and Writing Intensive courses, there are several additional questions to assess the general education in aggregate.

 ?